thegymnasium/seemingly-seamless/slides-intro.md

 ## Why we’re here

 Notes:
-- Enough... let’s talk about the case study
+-

 ---

 ### 👀 This talk is for…

-Anyone integrating Open edX with a brand, marketing site, or CMS
+anyone integrating Open edX with a separate marketing site

 ---

 ### 🔍 What we did

-- Upgraded and migrated from Hawthorn to Redwood
+- Upgraded from Hawthorn to Redwood
 - Separated marketing site and learning platform
 - Unified the UX with a seamless, login-aware experience
 - Refreshed the course catalog and core components
 - Customized MFEs using YAML and JSON for flexibility

+Notes:
+- and these resulted in...

 ---

-### seamless open edx customization<!-- .element: class="hide" -->

-seamless open edx customization 🛠️
+### 🥳 What happened?

+- Seamless Open edX customization
+- Redesign of marketing site and LMS
+- Zero support tickets

 Notes:
-- demonstrate our approach to customizing Open edX
+- Design and development as a conversation
 - seamless branded experience

----

-### improved student experience<!-- .element: class="hide" -->

-improved student experience 🧑‍💻

-Notes:
 - work had minimal student down-time
 - enhanced, customized catalog

----

-### design shaping development<!-- .element: class="hide" -->

-design shaping development 🖼️

-Notes:
-- Our design shaped our technical choices
+- Our design shaped our technical choices and vice versa

----

-### zero support tickets<!-- .element: class="hide" -->

-zero support tickets 🥳

-Notes:
 - successful outcome: zero support tickets post launch

----

-### lessons learned<!-- .element: class="hide" -->

-lessons learned 📝

-Notes:
-- We overcame styling, asset, and content challenges.

 ---